tritonro/TEST-Bootcamp-Backend/README.md

 To test this, run the server using `node index.js` and go to `http://localhost:3000/` in your browser.
 This will open the login page.
 Enter in user information that exists in your database (i.e. the data you entered with `mongosh` in Step 1).
 Then it should render the home page.

 ### Exercise 3.2
-Now that authentication is working, we need to make our feed!
-To do this, we will need to make sure we can get data from our backend and display it on the frontend.
-Our first step, is to make a welcome message.
-We want to be able to welcome the specific user that just logged in.
-To do this, we will make use of `message.js`.
+Now that authentication is working, we can make our home page!
+All our home page will consist of is a message that welcomes the logged in user.
+In order to render this, we will need to make sure we can get data from our backend and display it on the frontend.
+We want to be able to welcome the specific user that just logged in so we will have to fetch their name using javascript (I created a `message.js` for this code to live inside).
 1. Modify the `/user` route in the backend (`index.js`) to send the logged in user's name
 2. Inside `message.js`, use the `fetch` function to get the username from the `/user` route
 3. Use this username to update the textContent of the welcome message

-*Hint:* `fetch` returns a Promise so make sure you handle that correctly!
+*Hint:* `fetch` returns a Promise so make sure you conume it correctly!

+## Celebrate
+Congrats!
+Now you have established a basic working backend!
+We will expand on this later once we've learned React to build a more complex website